latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 Distinct IAM roles were created for EKS cluster and worker nodes on a needs-only basis, ensuring clear boundaries for permissions and minimizing potential risks.
 1. EKS cluster role
 - Allows EKS to manage AWS resources

+2. Node role
+- Allows EC2 Instances/EKS worker nodes to access AWS services; namely to
+  - interact with the EKS cluster and manage workloads
+  - access network functionalities
+  - pull container images from ECR

 <details>

 ```